es2025-s17-hu/es2025-s17-hu-r3-tp/module-e.md

 ### Table Selection Screen

 The user can select a table from the list of available tables.
 The tables should be displayed in a visual map according to their `x`, `y` coordinates and `width`, `height` dimensions.
 Tables where there is an open order are displayed in a different colour.
-Tables where there is an open order are displayed in a different colour.
 After selecting a table, the user is redirected to the ordering screen.

 ![Table select page](assets/module-e/design/dineease-table-select.png)